osiris-indoor/osiris-indoor.github.io/_posts/2016-4-14-Using-Leaflet-to-draw-your-building-in-a-Smart-City-project.markdown

 ![Comparing black and white OpenStreetMap vs Mapbox](/images/leaflet-compare.png "Black and white OpenStreetMap and Mapbox"){:class="image center"}

-In our application we will include a black and white version of OpenStreetMap just for making clear what is being drawn over the basemap.
-However, it is possible to choose many other options, you can have a look [to this Leaflet providers page][lf-providers]{:target="_blank"} and paste the code of your preferred map provider.
+In our application a black and white version of OpenStreetMap will be included, just for making clear what is being drawn over the basemap.
+However, it is possible to choose many other options.
+You can have a look [to this Leaflet providers page][lf-providers]{:target="_blank"} and paste the code of your preferred map provider.
 As you can see, most of the listed maps allow a maximum zoom value of 18 or 19.
 This is a little problem because for indoor maps we need a higher zoom.
 To override this, Leaflet defines a property called "maxNativeZoom" which determines the maximum zoom of the tiles available from the map provider.
 In our example we have maxNativeZoom = 18 (limited by the provider) and maxZoom = 22 (maximum zoom in our application defined by us).
 When the current zoom value is higher than the maxNativeZoom, the tiles of the basemap are auto-scaled.

 {% highlight js %}
     // Leaflet map creation